kristopolous/slender-docs/src/intro.md

 # What is Slender?

+Slender focuses on data first:

+1. Data is modeled
+2. APIs are decided on
+3. The interface stems from the first two.

+## Introduction

 Let's talk about building websites and start out with some slogan:

 > Make Easy things Easy and Hard Things Possible.